 NF1 is one of the most common conditions that’s passed on through families, and about 1 person in every 2,500 has it.
 Some people have a really mild form of NF1 and may not even realise they have it – they may just see some changes on their skin.
 Other people can have more serious problems that affect their health.

 Bullies often pick on what they don’t understand.
-Some of the symptoms of Neurofibromatosis, such as tumours, deafness and a different way of speaking, can mean people with the condition are sometimes bullied.
+Some of the symptoms of NF, such as tumours, deafness and a different way of speaking, can mean people with the condition are sometimes bullied.

 Bullying can make people feel very low and have an effect on their confidence and self-esteem.
 And people with NF may already experience a sense of worthlessness, so bullying can make this worse.

 If you think anyone you know is being bullied, it’s very important to speak to an adult.
 This could be a parent or relative, a teacher you trust, or your GP.
 They can then take action to stop the bullying.

 For support with a teenager’s education, please visit our "iNForm" pages

 What to do if you need help with NF1

 If you feel unwell, notice any new or unusual symptoms at any time, or you’re at all worried, you should always talk to your parents and see your doctor.
 And remember to remind him or her that you have NF1 and ask if the symptoms could be anything to do with that.

 ● Lumps that quickly get bigger or harder, or look different to the way they did